NicholasBunn/PortableRouter/README.md

 ```

 ## Enable the USB network interface (specific to the Pi Zero W)

+This section is only required if you're using a Pi Zero, if you're using a Pi 3/4, jump ahead to registering the network interface.

 Next, we're going to configure the USB port as a network interface.
 This allows us to see the Pi as an ethernet device over the same port we use to provide power to the Pi.